Costa-Gavras

-His film Z was the first film, and one of the few, to be nominated for both the Best Picture and Best Foreign Language Film.

 Early life

 Costa-Gavras was born in Loutra Iraias, Arcadia.
 His family spent the Second World War in a village in the Peloponnese, and moved to Athens after the war.
 His father had been a member of the Pro-Soviet branch of the Greek Resistance, and was imprisoned during the Greek Civil War.
-His father's Communist Party membership made it impossible for Costa-Gavras to attend university in Greece or to be granted a visa to the United States, so after high school he settled in France, where he began studying literature at the Sorbonne in 1951.
+His father's Communist Party membership made it impossible for Costa-Gavras to attend university in Greece or to be granted a visa to the United States, so after high school, he settled in France, where he began studying literature at the Sorbonne in 1951.

 Early career

-In 1956, he left his university studies to study film at the French national film school, IDHEC.
+In 1956, he abandoned his university studies to study film at the French national film school, IDHEC.
 After film school, he apprenticed under Yves Allégret, and became an assistant director for Jean Giono and René Clair.
-After several further positions as first assistant director, he directed his first feature film, Compartiment Tueurs, in 1965.
+After several further appointments as first assistant director, he directed his first feature film, Compartiment Tueurs, in 1965.

 Selected films

 His 1967 film Shock Troops (Un homme de trop) was entered into the 5th Moscow International Film Festival.

 In Z (1969), an investigating judge, played by Jean-Louis Trintignant, tries to uncover the truth about the murder of a prominent leftist politician, played by Yves Montand, while government officials and the military attempt to cover up their roles.
-The film is a fictionalised account of the events surrounding the assassination of Greek politician Grigoris Lambrakis in 1963.
+The film is a fictionalised account of the events surrounding the assassination of the Greek politician Grigoris Lambrakis in 1963.
 It had additional resonance because, at the time of its release, Greece had been ruled for two years by the "Regime of the Colonels".
 Z won the Oscar for Best Foreign Language Film.
 Costa-Gavras and co-writer Jorge Semprún won an Edgar Award from the Mystery Writers of America for Best Film Screenplay.

 L'Aveu (The Confession, 1970) follows the path of Artur London, a Czechoslovakian communist minister falsely arrested and tried for treason and espionage in the Slánský 'show trial' in 1952.

 State of Siege (1972) takes place in Uruguay under the civic-military dictatorship of Uruguay in the early 1970s.
 In a plot loosely based on the case of US police official and alleged torture expert Dan Mitrione, an American embassy official (played by Yves Montand) is kidnapped by the Tupamaros, a radical leftist urban guerilla group, which interrogates him in order to reveal the details of secret American support for repressive regimes in Latin America.